adiluexe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: August 11, 2024, (Sunday)

+It's officially been a week since I started learning how to code, again (fr this time).
+I'm 75% through TOP's Foundation Course in just a week!
+This took me months when I first stumbled upon this course.
+That being said, I wasn't speeding through or anything, in fact I only kinda finished one lesson today in TOP, which was the Function Basics along with its assignment.
+There were a lot of readings that I skimmed through and plan to read through again tomorrow.
+This time I once again focused on freeCodeCamp, specifically the [Learn Basic JavaScript by Building a Role Playing Game](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/#learn-basic-javascript-by-building-a-role-playing-game) project which I finished in one sitting today.
+My plan tomorrow is to maybe finish the TOP lessons until the first project, and then revamp the project I just finished in freeCodeCamp.

+I know that we'll be starting of our classes tomorrow, but don't make that an excuse you know you can squeeze in at least 2 hours of your time everyday with this.
+We've always done well at school, somehow, but I know you also realize that being just good at university and having high grades isn't enough.
+I'm not asking you to prioritize one thing over another, I'm asking you to do both, and I know you can.
+Do well in class, while also doing your independent studies.
+I'm proud of you.
+Keep going.
+I'll see you tomorrow, and everyday after that.

 ### Day 6: August 10, 2024 (Saturday)

 Day 6 and almost a week through.
 Today I started learning about JavaScript.
 I only managed to complete 2 lessons in the JavaScript basics of TOP.
 There was too much reading involved about something I'm not used to yet.
 I figured rather than force myself into that and kill my momentum (I almost didn't wanna study today), I should just switch resources, which was part of my plan after all.
 That's why I started freeCodeCamp's JS Course.
 I managed to finish the first two projects, which gave me the motivation to read through the lessons set by TOP, which was still hard to go through.